How to become an actor

 - a degree in a relevant subject for postgraduate study

-There is no set entry route to become an actor but it may be useful to do a relevant subject like:
+There is no set entry route to become an actor but it may be useful to do a course like:

 - Level 3 Extended Diploma in Performing Arts - Acting